 2. Watu Wote

 Well, Watu Wote made history in 2017 as the first Kenyan film nominated in the category of the best short live-action film at the 90th Oscars.
 The Kenyan team proudly dazzled in their African red carpet outfits at Dolby Theatre, Hollywood while brushing shoulders with the Wakanda Nation.
 How do I know this?
-They showed off the photos after a screening at the second NBO Film Fest.
+They showed off the photos after a screening at Nairobi Film Festival 2018.

 They didn’t win the Oscar but won a lot of hearts and cheers that night at Prestige Cinema.
 I was left mopping my eyes after realizing the short film is based on a true story.
 The 26-minute film about a Mandera bus attack goes beyond terrorism and Al Shabaab to demonstrate a story of humanity and compassion.
 Yes, there is hope in Kenya.